 7. Talk while doing

-Some kids (especially boys) are more likely to open up while doing something they enjoy like eating ice cream, drawing, or building Lego.
-This is not the same as watching something on a screen.
+Some kids (especially boys) are more likely to open up while doing something they enjoy, like eating ice cream, drawing, or building Lego.

 8. Use mealtimes to talk